histefanhere/geek-wars/README.md

 ## For players

-Thanks for choosing to play and participate in the official Geek NZ Milk Wars!
+Thanks for choosing to play and participate in the official Geek NZ Geek Wars!
 There's a couple of things you should know before you go into it, including how to score points for your clan, and geek etiquette.

 ### Capturing the other clan's treasure